Walodja1987/xns/docgen-output/docs.md

 ### getAddress

-Resolves a name string like "nike", "nike.x", "vitalik.001" to an address.
+Function to resolve a name string like "nike", "nike.x", "vitalik.001" to an address.

 **Requirements:**
 - `fullName` must not be empty.